IBM/fm-vs-code-extension/README.md

 ### ADFz Common Component server connections

-- Associate an ADFz port with a Zowe Profile
+- Associate an ADFzCC port with a Zowe Profile
-- Remove the association between an ADFz port and a Zowe profile
+- Remove the association between an ADFzCC port and a Zowe profile

 ## Unsupported features

-- Multi-Factor Authentication (MFA)
-- Trust manager for certificates used when connecting to the ADFz Common Component server
+- Trust manager for certificates used when connecting to the ADFzCC server

 ### File Manager editor